-The recent announcement of the National Theatre’s launch of their Bright Young Tings photography exhibition of black theatre in London from 1979-1982 will no doubt encourage discussion about the roots of black theatre here and its ground-breaking movements in this respect.
-Today, What’s Hot London looks back on the emergence of African and Caribbean theatre in the capital from as early as the 16th century and the actors and performances that left an indelible mark.
+The recent launch of the National Theatre’s Bright Young Tings photography exhibition of black theatre in London 1979-1982 will, no doubt, encourage discussion about the roots of black theatre and the ground-breaking actors that emerged.
+Today, What’s Hot London? looks back on the emergence of African and Caribbean theatre in the capital from as early as the 16th century and the actors and performances that left an indelible mark.

-Although record shows that the earliest black people in the UK were a 3rd Century African platoon who patrolled Hadrian’s Wall with the Roman Army, by 1505 historians provide an account of a paid ‘Black Trumpete’ performing at Henry VI’s court and is depicted in the 1511 Westminster Tournament Roll; a painting of a joust ceremony.
+Historical records show that the earliest black people in the UK were a 3rd Century African platoon who patrolled Hadrian’s Wall with the Roman Army and there is a 1505 account of a paid ‘Black Trumpete’ performing at Henry VI’s court.
+This is depicted in the 1511 Westminster Tournament Roll, a painting of a joust ceremony.

 The first black actors to become famous on the London stage were the 19th century African-Americans Ira Aldridge and Samuel Morgan-Smith.
 Aldridge eventually became a British citizen as his performances in Othello (1825) made him a society figure accepted for his talent even where racism dominated the performance industry.
 Othello was also his debut role on the London stage, performing at the Theatre Royal, Covent Garden.
 He made his mark as the first black actor to play major Shakespearean parts including Hamlet, King Lear and Macbeth and was deserved of the nickname ‘The African Roscius’.

-The publication of the novel Uncle Tom’s Cabin in 1851 opened up many opportunities for black actors when it became a stage play in 1852.
-Dealing as it did with slavery and abolitionists, the capital’s increasing black population were in demand for some of the key roles.
+The novel Uncle Tom’s Cabin was published in 1851 and after it was adapted for stage in 1852 this opened up many opportunities for black actors .
+Dealing as it did with slavery and abolitionists, the capital’s increasing black population were in demand for some of the main roles.
 The Adelphi Theatre, was the first to launch a dramatisation of this literature classic.

 By the early 19th century the transatlantic connection became even more marked with the increasing popularity of African-American musicals.
 The dance crazes that spun-off from the stage to the streets helped sell tickets even more.
 American literature of the period also provided many acting opportunities for British actors.
 Edna Ferber’s novel Show Boat brought life on Mississippi to the Drury Lane theatre In 1928.

 With the formation of the Negro Repertory Arts Theatre in 1940 and Britain’s first black dance company Ballet Negres in 1946, the establishment of a solid creative infrastructure was in full momentum.
-The Unity Workers Theatre was also instrumental in bringing thought-provoking productions to black, working class communities such as ‘Do Somethin’ Addy Man!’ at the Theatre Royal Stratford East.
+The Unity Workers Theatre was also instrumental in bringing thought-provoking productions to black, working class communities; notable amongst these, ‘Do Somethin’ Addy Man!’
+Theatre Royal Stratford East (1962).